KIDS TEETH

 What age should my child have their first visit?

 The earlier the better!
-If you have an appointment for yourself, feel free to bring your baby with you so they become used to the sights, sounds and goings on.
+This is so they become used to the sights, sounds and goings on.
 Otherwise, at least by the age of two.
 Visits from a young age helps the child feel more relaxed, making it easier if they need any dental work performed in future

-However, if your child is younger and has a cavity or has had an accident, they should come immediately.
+However, if the child is younger and has a cavity or has had an accident, they should come immediately.

 How do I prepare them for their first dental visit?

 Generally, the first visit is stress free!
-Most dentists will try to make it a fun adventure, taking a ride in the dental chair, counting their teeth, and check their smile.
-They may even polish them to make their teeth ‘shiny’.
+Most dentists will try to make it a fun adventure, taking a ride in the dental chair, counting their teeth, and checking their smile.
+The may even teeth may even be polished to make their teeth ‘shiny’.

 Try not to pass on any anxiety or fear about how you feel at the dentist.
 Dentistry has come a long way and is a lot more stress free nowadays.